HumanCellAtlas/data-store/ISSUE_TEMPLATE.md

 Describe the actual behavior in as much detail as possible.
 Why is it wrong if it's not obvious.
 Assume the read is unfamiliar with this section of code.
 Here are some suggested details to include:
 * This incorrect input produces this output.
 * This input produce this incorrect output.
-* Link or locations to the relavent code that needs to be modified.
+* Link or locations to the relevant code that needs to be modified.

 ## Steps to reproduce the behavior
 1. This apply more to bug than it does features.